CIDRAM/Docs/readme.en.md

  silent_mode: "http://127.0.0.1/"
 ```

-##### 7.2.1 HOW TO "SPECIALLY MARK" SIGNATURE SECTIONS FOR USE WITH reCAPTCHA
+##### 7.2.1 HOW TO "SPECIALLY MARK" SIGNATURE SECTIONS FOR USE WITH reCAPTCHA\hCAPTCHA

-When "usemode" is 0 or 1, signature sections don't need to be "specially marked" for use with reCAPTCHA (because they already either will or won't use reCAPTCHA, depending on this setting).

-When "usemode" is 2, to "specially mark" signature sections for use with reCAPTCHA, an entry is included in the YAML segment for that signature section (see the example below).
+When "usemode" is 2 or 5, to "specially mark" signature sections for use with reCAPTCHA\hCAPTCHA, an entry is included in the YAML segment for that signature section (see the example below).

 ```
-# This section will use reCAPTCHA.
 1.2.3.4/32 Deny Generic
 2.3.4.5/32 Deny Generic
 Tag: reCAPTCHA-Enabled
 ---
 recaptcha:
  enabled: true
+hcaptcha:
+ enabled: true
 ```

-*Note: By default, a reCAPTCHA instance will ONLY be offered to the user if reCAPTCHA is enabled (either with "usemode" as 1, or "usemode" as 2 with "enabled" as true), and if exactly ONE signature has been triggered (no more, no less; if multiple signatures are triggered, a reCAPTCHA instance will NOT be offered).
-However, this behaviour can be modified via the "signature_limit" directive.*

 #### 7.3 AUXILIARY